 How do I start my case?
-If you do not have an attorney, start your case by filing the appropriate petition and other forms with the Court Clerk's Office in Room S101 of the courthouse or by e-filing at www.coloradojudicial.gov/e-filing-non-attorneys You can file the paperwork on your own, or you and the other party can file together (a joint filing).
+If you do not have an attorney, start your case by filing the appropriate petition and other forms with the Court Clerk's Office in Room S101 of the courthouse.
+You can file the paperwork on your own, or you and the other party can file together (a joint filing).
 The person who files the case is called the Petitioner.
 The other party is called the Respondent.
 If you and the other party file together you are called Co-Petitioners.
-The forms for dissolution of marriage or civil union, legal separation of marriage or civil union, invalidity of marriage or civil union, or allocation of parental responsibility cases can be purchased from the Court Clerk's Office or are available at no cost online at www.coloradojudicial.gov (Self- Help/Forms Tab - Category: Family Cases).
-Parties with attorneys must start their case by electronically filing the appropriate paperwork through the court's e-filing system.
+The forms for paternity cases can be purchased from the Court Clerk's Office or are available at no cost online at www.coloradojudicial.gov (Self-Help/Forms Tab - Category: Family Cases).

-Once you file your case, personal service must be completed on the other party or parties in accordance with Rule 4 of Colorado Rules of Civil Procedure (unless it is a joint filing) or the case cannot continue and may be dismissed by the court.
+Once you file your case, personal service must be completed on the other party or parties in accordance with Title 19, Article 4 of the Colorado Revised Statutes, Rule 2.2 of the Colorado Rules of Juvenile Procedure, and Rule 4 of Colorado Rules of Civil Procedure (unless it is a joint filing) or the case cannot continue and may be dismissed by the court.